Autoimmune diseases can be healed only by eliminating the mental and physical causes of the disease. Medications perpetuate the patient's illness.

 Therefore, treatment is only symptomatic and does not attempt to improve the patient's recovery.

 - Except for pure genetic diseases, all acquired chronic diseases, including all autoimmune diseases and also those with an inborn tendency, are illnesses that can be cured.
 There is no such thing as an incurable, chronic acquired disease.

 - Remissions often characterize autoimmune diseases.
 They are not accidental; they result from an increase in the body's life-force energy level.
 Remissions reinforce the idea that autoimmune diseases are curable diseases.

 - Hormonal Imbalances are one logical explanation of why women are more likely to get autoimmune diseases than men.
 (Although there are exceptions such as Type 1 diabetes.)

 Common to all autoimmune diseases.
 The thymus gland is of great importance in understanding autoimmune diseases.

-- The maturation of T blood cells is the ones that enable self and no-self-recognition.
-The thymus gland belongs in the energetic dimension to the fourth center (Heart Chakra) whose driving force is Love, Relationships & Self-Acceptance.
+- The maturation of T blood cells is the one that enables self and no-self-recognition.
+The thymus gland belongs to the energetic dimension of the fourth center (Heart Chakra), whose driving force is Love, Relationships, and self-acceptance.